learntrblx/Red-Vice/Admin Commands/README.md

 <h1>Admin Commands</h1>
-These are the official Hostile Admin Commands.
-And the only ones permitted to be used within Hostile places.
+These are the official Red Vice Admin Commands.
+And the only ones permitted to be used within RV places.
 <br>
 <h2>Command Documentation</h2>
 <br>